You’ve agreed on a sale price for your home. Brilliant!

 Removal Costs: The Final Expense

 Once you’ve sold, you need to actually move out.
-Removal costs vary wildly, but a typical three-bedroom house move will cost between £600 and £2,000.
+Removal costs vary wildly, but a typical three-bedroom house move will cost between £600 and £2,000, according to industry estimates.

 If you’re moving a long distance or need storage, these costs can easily double or triple.